Yevgeny Moskvichev

+Yevgeny Moskvichev is a Russian politician.
+Chairman of the State Duma Russia committee on transport and development of transport infrastructure from 12 October 2021.

-Yevgeny Moskvichev is a Russian politician who is a member of the State Duma for the United Russia party in the 7th State Duma of the Russian Federation.
-He is the head of the committee on transport and construction.
+Who is a member of the State Duma for the United Russia party in the 7th State Duma of the Russian Federation.

 Sanctions

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.